-This course is intended for healthcare providers with clinical responsibilities in all patient care areas including nurses, physicians, paramedics, respiratory therapists, physician’s assistants, residents or fellows, and medical or nursing students in training.
+This course is intended for all healthcare providers with clinical responsibilities including nurses, physicians, paramedics, respiratory therapists, physician’s assistants, residents or fellows, and medical or nursing students in training.

 The American Heart Association BLS Provider course trains professionals with clinical responsibilities to provide lifesaving interventions to victims of cardiac and respiratory arrest.
 This course covers CPR and use of an Automated External Defibrillator (AED) for adults, children, and infants.
 This certification is required for most healthcare providers that work in patient care areas and for students enrolled in medical and nursing programs.